-- 1. Each part of term (PT), professors will evaluate students based on the competencies required of the course where there will be at least three (3) partial evaluations and a final evaluation. - 2.
+1. Each part of term (PT), professors will evaluate students based on the competencies required of the course where there will be at least three (3)

+- partial evaluations and a final evaluation. - 2.
 The weight of each evaluation will depend on the judgment and evaluation method of each professor.
 These evaluations may consist of exams, projects, cases or other appropriate activities in the judgment of the professors and depend on the nature of the course. - 3.
-It will be the responsibility of the students to clarify with the professor any situation related to their evaluations. - If the student has been absent for justified reasons, the professors may give the student an opportunity for make-up exams or other means of evaluation. - Students must complete the work required for the evaluations by the last day of class as established in the academic calendar.
-Otherwise, they will receive zero (0) for each work not completed.
+It will be the responsibility of the students to clarify with the professor any situation related to their evaluations. - If the student has been absent for justified reasons, the professors may give the student an opportunity for make-up exams or other means of evaluation. - 5.
+Students must complete the work required for the evaluations on the date stipulated by the faculty.
+Otherwise, they will receive zero (0) for any work not completed.

-Responsibility of the Professors:
+Responsibility of the Faculty:

-It will be the responsibility of the professors to inform the students of at least one partial

-- evaluation before the last date established for partial withdrawals. - It will be the responsibility of the professors to comply with the academic calendar and to inform the students, at the beginning of the course, of the course objectives and content, exams and other work that will be required for their evaluation.
+- It will be the responsibility of the faculty to inform the students of at least one partial evaluation before the last date established for partial withdrawals. - 2.
+It will be the responsibility of the professors to comply with the academic calendar and to inform the students, at the beginning of the course, of the course objectives and content, exams and other work that will be required for their evaluation.